-Engineered wood is also known as composite wood.
+Engineered types of wood are also known as composite wood.
 It has various forms.
 Some composites are made of wood, others are made of popular wood; because building methods involve the use of resins and adhesives, composite wood is generally resilient and durable, but requires regular maintenance.
 Some of the commonly engineered timber are plywood, laminates and veneer, MDF panels and particle board.

-Fibre board is an inexpensive manufactured wood made from the breaking down of hard or soft woods into fibres which are then bonded together with wax, resin and heat to create a dense piece of wood.
+Fibreboard types of wood is an inexpensively manufactured wood made from the breaking down of hard or soft woods into fibers which are then bonded together with wax, resin, and heat to create a dense piece of wood.

-One of the most popular fibre boards is MDF; constructed of medium density fibres that are known for their strength and durability and lend themselves ideally to furniture products.
+One of the most popular fiber boards is MDF; constructed of medium density fibers that are known for their strength and durability and lend themselves ideally to furniture products.

 With its strong/dense structure, your furniture is likely to last a lot longer than you expect, however it’s no solid wood, but it’s a fraction of the price of solid wood.
 MDF is extremely popular with leading furniture retailers.

 In the majority of cases, furniture built with MDF will have a wooden veneer bonded to it to give it an expensive looking finishing touch.